Branching trees I: Concatenation and infinite divisibility: Introduction

 We are then establishing a \emph{L\'evy-Khintchine formula} for the Laplace functional implying a representation of the forests of concatenated 2h-forests corresponding to the random state of the genealogy as a concatenation of independent {\em subfamily forests} which are generated by a Poisson point process of $2h$-forests for every $h$ in $(0,t]$ for random ultrametric measure space of diameter $2t$ and which are {\em truncation consistent}.
 As example we conclude showing the state of genealogies of branching processes are infinitely divisible if the initial state has this property.

-The results hold also for the genealogies of \emph{spatial} models such as super random walks or Dawson-Watanabe processes provided they exist as um-measure space valued processes (an issue addressed in forth-coming work \cite{ggr_tvF14}).
-This allows to have \Levy-Khintchine formulas for this very important class of spatial population models, we provide here. \sm
+The results hold also for the genealogies of \emph{spatial} models and similarly models where individuals carry a type.
+Examples are super random walks or Dawson-Watanabe processes as well as multitype branching processes, provided they exist as um-measure space valued processes (an issue addressed in forth-coming work \cite{ggr_tvF14}).
+This allows to establish here a \emph{\Levy-Khintchine formula for genealogies} for this very important class of spatial population models. \sm

 {\bf Perspectives} \quad The key results in this paper can be used to get information about concrete stochastic systems.
 In \cite{ggr_tvF14} we apply our results to discuss at length the example of the \emph{$\U$-valued Feller diffusion} and its spatial version the \emph{genealogical} ($\U$-valued) \emph{super random walk}, the genealogy of this classical model represented by ultra-metric measure spaces.
-We also use results in \cite{ggr_GeneralBranching} to study criteria for generators allowing to obtain a "branching property" from the form of the generator working very well in our context of genealogical information.
+We also use results in \cite{ggr_GeneralBranching} to study criteria for generators allowing to obtain a "branching property" from the form of the generator working very well in our context of genealogical and/or historical information.

 Finally in part II of this paper \cite{ggr_MBT} we apply the developed techniques to the study of continuum mass branching populations and give a \emph{more refined} analysis of the present \Levy-Khintchine representation for that special case.
 The key point there will be to move to a representation of the $2h$-tops in terms of the {\em Cox process on $2h$-trees} rather than forests as in this part I, i.e. splitting into the descending ancestors at depth $h$, that is a {\em representation by the prime} elements of $(\U(h))^\sqcup$, i.e. elements of $\U(h)$, rather than Poisson point processes on forests.
 This is related to the {\em Cox cluster representation} of historical processes associated with spatial branching processes, see \cite{DP91} which is developed in \cite{ggr_GeneralBranching}.
 This will also allow there better to understand the structure of the random genealogy by generating it dynamically.